civicrm/civicrm-dev-docs/docs/markdownrules.md

 #### Heading 4
 ```

+The above syntax is [called](http://pandoc.org/MANUAL.html#headers)
+"ATX style headers" in markdown terminology, and is preferred my most.
-Alternate syntax (only works for h1 and h2):
+An alternate syntax called "setext style headers" works for h1 and h2 as
+follows:

 ```md
 Heading 1